WatLIT Code of Conduct

 We recognize that talent is dependent on the individual and not their background.
 Because a diversity of viewpoints is beneficial for the progression of research and beyond, we promote equity, diversity, and inclusion by:

-• Using inclusive language and being cognizant if English is not another person’s first language.
+• Being cognizant if English is not another person’s first language.
+Remembering that people may interpret certain phrases differently.

 • Discussing and celebrating cultural differences.

-• Taking the time to listen to other’s experiences, theories, beliefs, etc.
+• Taking the time to actively listen to other’s experiences, theories, beliefs, etc.

-• Not allowing stereotypes to cloud one’s judgement.
+• Not allowing stereotypes to cloud one’s judgment, and being aware of our own personal and unconscious biases.

 • Being inclusive and open-minded.